Updated: Aug 20

 4 Types of Outsourcing

-Outsourcing is a loose term in the industry and can mean different things to different people and organizations, so we will define it first.
+Outsourcing is a loose term in the industry and can mean different things to different people and organizations so we will define it first.
 At its core, it is about getting non-employees to do work for an organization.
 It could imply OPEX cost reduction, acquiring temporary expert skills, increased automation, or refocusing internal resources and capital on key roadmap priorities.

-This is a temporary solution where you are acquiring external expertise to complete a specific task or a project.
+This is a temporary solution where you acquire external expertise to complete a specific task or a project.
 The person or team works for the vendor.
 Mostly work independently and deliver an output by an end date agreed upon.
 The relationship is flexible and can typically be contractually terminated anytime.

 These are typically temporary engagements to complete either a complex task that is not intended to do in-house, get an extended advisory, or a one-time project.
 The person or team delivers output on a regular cadence.
 Although the vendor handles most of the overhead, you may have some additional requirements around infrastructure, toolset usage, security, on-demand expertise, and resources.
-Typically, a vendor interface is allocated on your side to manage the vendor interactions and resource communication (e.g. project manager).
-The relationship is also flexible, but the vendor staff can be shifted and rotated and work for more than one client or moved between projects which do not help with knowledge preservation and often require continuous on-boarding.
+Typically, a vendor interface is allocated on your side to manage vendor interactions and resource communication (e.g., project manager).
+The relationship is also flexible, but the vendor staff can be shifted and rotated and work for more than one client or moved between projects which do not help with knowledge preservation and often require continuous onboarding.
 Talent allocation is the responsibility of the vendor.
 The contract can be terminated with short notice.

 Do It Yourself (DIY)

-This is the option chosen when you already know that you need to build a remote team or a sub, but lack the local expertise or time to build it up.
-You essentially outsource a vendor who has the know-how, presence, and capabilities to kick-start the effort and then transitions the team when the operation is complete.
+This is the option chosen when you already know that you need to build a remote team or a sub but lack the local expertise or time to build it up.
+You essentially outsource a vendor who has the know-how, presence, and capabilities to kick-start the effort and then transition the team when the operation is complete.
 You are leveraging a 3rd-party to build it up and make your team ready.